Maurdekye/satisfactory_factory_planner/README.md

 Additionally, tell it what resources you have access to, and it will adjust its output to compensate.
 If you provide information on what rate you produce those resources, it can tell you how much you can make with those resources, and which resource is the bottleneck to your production.

+## Installation

+[Download the latest release zip](https://github.com/Maurdekye/satisfactory_factory_planner/releases), unzip `satisfactory_factory_planner.exe` and `recipes.json` to a folder, and run the executable from a command line.

 ## Sample Output

 ```